kalviumcommunity/S60_Couple_goaler/Readme.md

 ## **Project Idea:**

-The project serves as a platform to showcase the places for couples in Kalasalingam colleges to chill out.
+The project serves as a platform to showcase the places for couples in Kalasalingam college to chill out.
 It will contain best to worst places for them.

 ## **Requirements fulfilled from the Criterias of ASAP project:**